 One of the most effective ways of prevention is to find all the small cracks and holes that mice can use as an entry point into your apartment.
 Mice look bigger than they really are and they can get through much smaller holes than you would think.
 A young mouse can easily fit through a 1/2 inch hole, and getting through a 2/3 inch hole is a breeze for any adult mouse.

 Therefore, you want to find even the smallest cracks.
-Check the window sills, gaps under and around the doors, cracks in the doorframes and window frames, air vents, heating and AC units, and pipes.
-Don’t miss any possible entry point.
+Check the window sills, gaps under and around the doors, cracks in the door frames and window frames, air vents, heating, and AC units, and pipes.
+Don’t miss any possible entry points.
 If you find a crack or a hole, CDC recommends sealing it up with steel wool and putting caulk around it to fix it.
 As an alternative, you can use copper wool.
 You can find DIY kits on Amazon that you can apply easily to seal up holes.

 Sometimes mice get in through open doors and windows.
 So, besides filling in all the cracks and holes in your apartment you also need to install screens to make sure no mouse can get in from the outside.

-Using peppermint oil can be an effective way of deterring mice and preventing them to get inside your apartment.
-However, if mice have already moved in your home, don’t waste your time with trying different odors hoping that a specific smell will get them leaving the apartment.
+Using peppermint oil can be an effective way of deterring mice and preventing them from getting inside your apartment.
+However, if mice have already moved into your home, don’t waste your time trying different odors hoping that a specific smell will get them leaving the apartment.
 It won’t.
 Strong smells only work as prevention.

 Besides peppermint oil, there are special, mouse repellent sprays available that are developed to deter mice safely and effectively.
 They don’t cause any health issues and they’re safe to use even if you have kids or pets.